Azure/azure-powershell/src/ResourceManager/StreamAnalytics/Commands.StreamAnalytics/help/Get-AzStreamAnalyticsInput.md

 ## SYNTAX

 ```
-Get-AzureRmStreamAnalyticsInput [-JobName] <String> [[-Name] <String>] [-ResourceGroupName] <String>
+Get-AzStreamAnalyticsInput [-JobName] <String> [[-Name] <String>] [-ResourceGroupName] <String>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmStreamAnalyticsInput** cmdlet lists all of the inputs that are defined in a Stream Analytics job or gets information about a specific input.
+The **Get-AzStreamAnalyticsInput** cmdlet lists all of the inputs that are defined in a Stream Analytics job or gets information about a specific input.

 ## EXAMPLES

 ### EXAMPLE 1: Get information about the inputs defined on a job
 ```
-PS C:\>Get-AzureRmStreamAnalyticsInput -ResourceGroupName "StreamAnalytics-Default-West-US" -JobName "StreamingJob"
+PS C:\>Get-AzStreamAnalyticsInput -ResourceGroupName "StreamAnalytics-Default-West-US" -JobName "StreamingJob"
 ```

 This command returns information about all the inputs defined on the job StreamingJob.

 ### EXAMPLE 2: Get information about a specific input defined on a job
 ```
-PS C:\>Get-AzureRmStreamAnalyticsInput -ResourceGroupName "StreamAnalytics-Default-West-US" -JobName "StreamingJob" -Name "EntryStream"
+PS C:\>Get-AzStreamAnalyticsInput -ResourceGroupName "StreamAnalytics-Default-West-US" -JobName "StreamingJob" -Name "EntryStream"
 ```

 This command returns information about the input named EntryStream defined on the job StreamingJob.